smorad/um_cisc_7026/lecture_7_convolution.typ

   We treat images as a vector, with no relationship between neighboring pixels #pause

-  Neurons $i$ in layer $ell$ has no relationship to neuron $j$ #pause
+  Neurons $i$ in layer $ell$ has no relationship to neuron $j$ in layer $ell$ #pause

   However, there is structure inherent in the real world #pause

-  By representing this structure within neural networks, we can make neural networks that are more efficient and generalize better #pause
+  By representing this structure, we can make more efficient neural networks that generalize better #pause

   To do so, we must think of the world as a collection of signals ]